GirlInPurple/uv-transit/README.md

     - Transit Name(s)
       - Usually the name of the train line or highway in question
     - Distance in Blocks/Meters
-      - For warps, portals, and train/iceway stations, this is usually set to 0.
-Occasionally the real distance will be set, but due to how short it is theres really no point to doing so in most situations.
     - Toll (if applicable)
       - The toll is again split up into 4 sections:
         - `currency` is the type of currency the toll requires.
 Common currencies are Diamond, Emerald, and Paper.